microsoft/purview-data-governance-masterclass/README.md

 - ✍️ **Do in Purview:** Refers to an activity to completed in the Purview portal to implement Microsoft Purview functionality.
 - ✨ **Pro Tip:** Refers to a takeaway or key best practice from the instructor.
 - ⏸️ **Wait:** Refers to short pause or reflection period to await results, for example, waiting for a data source scan to complete.
-- ❗**Callout:** An important point to bring to the audience attention.
+- ❗**Callout:** An important point to bring to the audience's attention.

 ## Ready to Start?